IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/from-orders.md

 ### Use cases

-This method is best suited for backtesting jobs where order information is known beforehand and there is no order that changes its parameters depending on changes in the simulation state.
+This method is best suited for backtesting jobs where order information is known beforehand and there is no order that changes its parameters depending on changes in the environment.
+That is, we cannot implement SL, TP, limit, or any other complex order type using this method.
 It's really just a smart way of representing multiple instances of [Order](/api/portfolio/enums/#vectorbtpro.portfolio.enums.Order) in a vectorized and resource-cheap way - imagine how difficult it would be to supply a list of named tuples instead of arrays!
 There